Have you ever wondered about the business of diamonds, where they come from, and how they’re priced?

 Ounce of Salt’s Diamond Connections

 I have the connection to the first point of distribution from the cutting facilities.
-With diamond access from the first point on the distribution channel and also not having to physically own the inventory of diamonds available, I’m able to offer the LOWEST price on ANY diamond.
-Even lower than those largest online diamond sites I mentioned earlier!
+With diamond access from the first point on the distribution channel and also not having to physically own the inventory of diamonds available, I’m able to offer the BEST VALUE on ANY diamond.
+Even better than those largest online diamond sites I mentioned earlier!
 We have GIA, EGL and uncertified diamonds available.
 Some general rules of thumb on diamonds: